nickjmiller/pytest-fixtures/README.md

 ## Features

-Autocomplete suggestions for parameters of test functions where fixtures may be used.
+* Autocomplete suggestions for parameters of test functions where fixtures may be used.
 Includes docstrings.
 Context aware of different fixtures available for each file.
+* Go To Definition support.
+Uses pytest output to determine location of fixture.

 Will first check `"python.testing.pytestPath"` for pytest, then will fallback on `python -m pytest` with the selected interpreter.